dsanchezp18/econ899/notebooks/notes.md

     - Investments made beginning january 2017
     - But the program was announced in 2016
     - And expenses were elegible (maybe) beginning april 2016

+- Talk about how patents were separated by section code.
+This is valuable but should compare to studies in Canada that have done this.
+    - Most use survey data.